Medication-Assisted Treatment - Drug and Alcohol - Sobriety

 When treating addictions to opioids, such as prescription pain relievers or drugs like heroin, MAT is identified as the most effective treatment route.
 Medications are also often used to help people detox from drugs, although detox is not sufficient alone to help a person recover.
 Detox must be followed by subsequent treatment.

-There is no one-size-fits-all solution when it comes to effective treatment.
+There is no one-sized-fits-all solution when it comes to effective treatment.
 For drug treatment to be as effective as possible, treatment must be individualized based on a client's personal needs, the severity of their addiction symptoms, and their long-term goals for treatment.

 Treatment must also be tailored to each client's specific drug use patterns, co-occurring mental health conditions, and medical, mental, and social problems.